stateful/docs.runme.dev/docs/guide/k8s-secret.md

 ## **Create a KMS Key**

-Next, you’ll need to create a [KMS key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#kms_keys) in AWS, this key will be used to encrypt and decrypt your secrets.
+Next, you’ll need to create a [KMS key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#kms_keys) in AWS, which will be used to encrypt and decrypt your secrets.
 Follow the steps below to create a KMS key:

 1. Sign in to the AWS Management Console and open the KMS console.
-2. Click on **Create key.**
+2. Click on the **Create key.**
 3. For "Alias," enter a name for your key.
 For example, "runme-sops-key".
 4. For "Key material origin," choose "AWS KMS generates the key material."
 5. Add the AWS users or roles to manage the key under "Key administrators."